Maius-Jhenzel-Ponio/ponioDSAMidterms/README.md

 ## 🎉 Trivia about React.js
 Here are some fun facts and interesting insights about React:

-Originally Built for Facebook's News Feed: React was created by Jordan Walke, a software engineer at Facebook, in 2011 to manage the complexity of real-time updates in the News Feed.
+**Originally Built for Facebook's News Feed**: React was created by Jordan Walke, a software engineer at Facebook, in 2011 to manage the complexity of real-time updates in the News Feed.

 Not a Framework: Unlike Angular or Vue, React is a library, not a framework.
 It focuses solely on rendering the view, giving developers flexibility in choosing other tools for routing, state management, etc.